 I’ve refined my idea of what I’m trying to achieve with my astronomy posts.

-I want to inspire awe, curiousity and child-like wonder!
+I want to inspire awe, curiosity and child-like wonder!

 Today I was reading about neutron stars.
-Now a neutron star is a dead star, thus doesn’t have any fuel to burn.
+Now a neutron star is a dead star, thus it doesn’t have any fuel to burn.
 It has about the mass of our sun and consists almost completely of neutrons!
-This means it has roughly the density of an atom nucleus = HUGE.
+This means it has roughly the density of an atom nucleus!
 So a neutron star with the mass of the sun but it’s only the 20km in diameter! whoa!

-My renewed interest in astronomy a couple of months ago was sparked when I started listening to some introductory lecutres available freely onine.
+My renewed interest in astronomy a couple of months ago was sparked when I started listening to some introductory lectures available freely online.
 I then found out about the public lectures given at the South African Astronomical Observatory.
 These are given to celebrate the International Year of Astronomy which marks 400 years since Galileo look through a telescope at the stars.
-After attending the lecture, the local amatuers setup their telescopes and let the assembled masses look at some obvious targets ie. Alpha Centauri, The Jewel Box, Jupiter.
+After attending the lecture, the local amateurs setup their telescopes and let the assembled masses look at some obvious targets ie. Alpha Centauri, The Jewel Box, Jupiter.